njraladdin/matrix-todo-extension/project.md

 - remove clearing shortcut, done
 - update twitter tag, done

-- Settings is not visible
+- Settings is not visible, done
 - tasks in backlog group are not counted in progress
 - able to drag tasks between groups
 - add "how to use" section